soong-construction/dirt-rally-time-recorder/README.md

 - Setup database with car and track tables by running `sqlite3.exe`
   - ``.open --new dirtrally-lb.db``
   - ``.read setup-dr1.sql`` (or ``setup-dr2.sql``)
+- If you prefer imperial units (mph), you can configure this in `config.yml`.
+If you change this later on, you will falsify top speeds of recorded stages (unless you migrate your database)
 - Start time tracking
   - open a command prompt (e.g. via the work folder context menu, this saves you from moving to this directory manually) and run ``python timerecord.py``
-  - It should tell you to be *Waiting for data...*, otherwise check the set up or take a look at the Troubleshooting section
+  - It should tell you to be *Waiting for data...*, otherwise check the set up or take a look at [Troubleshooting](#troubleshooting)

 ## Record stage times
 - Start DiRT Rally [2.0] and finish a stage